trevp/curve25519sigs/curve25519sigs.md

     r = SHA512(label || a || msg || random)  (mod L)

-The label is to aid security proofs in the Random Oracle Model (such as [Pointcheval-Stern][]) by separating uses of the hash function.
+The `label` is to aid security proofs in the Random Oracle Model (such as [Pointcheval-Stern][]) by separating uses of the hash function.
+Note that the `label` is not a possible value for `R`.
+If using the same keypair for signatures and ECDH, the ECDH output should be hashed via a different "random oracle", e.g. SHA512 with a label prefix of `[0xFF]*32`.

 The random value is not essential but helps ensures the nonce and scalar are independent, and reduces the risk of nonce collisions or biases.

-ECDH + signatures
--
-If using the same keypair for signatures and ECDH, the ECDH output should be hashed via a different "random oracle", e.g. SHA512 with a label prefix of `[0xFF]*32`.

 Acknowledgements
 =